-Naples – The IV criminal section of the Court of Napoli, chaired by Judge Taglialatela, issued the sentences for the members of the so-called “Masseria Group”, ultras of the Napoli “A” curve, involved in the clashes with Ajax fans during the Champions League match on 12 October 2022.
+Naples – The IV criminal section of the Court of Napoli, presided over by Judge Taglialatela, issued the sentences for the members of the so-called "Masseria Group", ultras of the Napoli "A" curve, involved in the clashes with Ajax fans during the Champions League match on 12 October 2022.

 The decisions of the judging panel led to a series of acquittals, particularly on charges of criminal association, and to light sentences for some of the defendants.